-The thought of your car or truck being repossessed summons up a few different feelings, none of them good.
+The thought of your car being repossessed summons up a few different feelings, none of them good.

-These laws determine how banks and lenders can operate during repossessions, what notices they need to provide to borrowers and how they can handle the sale of the repossessed vehicle.
+These laws determine how banks and lenders can operate during repossessions, what notices they need to provide to borrowers and how they can handle sales.

 If you’re facing repossession, here’s what you need to know.